This page is for contractors, developers, architects, utilities and others who are undertaking works in Westminster.

 Businesses are sometimes disrupted by noisy, drawn-out building work, such as demolition.
 It is normal for office managers to approach building site managers and negotiate some respite from the noise during the working day.
 In extreme cases where negotiations have failed, the council may impose restrictions on the times that the noisiest works, such as pneumatic drilling, can take place.
 It is important to balance the needs of business against the needs of the building site, and each case will be looked at on its own merits.

-Bonfires are not permitted.
+Burning of building work materials is not permitted.
+You must ensure there are proper arrangements in place for the disposal of all waste.
 Materials infected by dry rot or woodworm should be removed from the site in sealed containers and taken to a licensed disposal point.
+More about waste disposal.

-In the interests of good public relations, you are advised to inform and consult local residents regarding works.
+In the interests of good public relations, you are advised to communicate with local residents regarding works.
 You should also provide the name of person on site who will be able to deal with queries.

-If you have any queries about these matters, need advice about a specific site or wish to apply for formal approval for works on construction sites please email firstname.lastname@example.org.
+If you have any queries about these matters, need advice about a specific site or wish to apply for formal approval for works on construction sites please contact the Noise Team.